 After all the bits are clear, play the scene again and see how it looks.

+In the lesson about Directing Actors, I give some good tips for directing your actors and I really recommend reading that before you start rehearsing, but I want to talk here about how to correct your actors during rehearsals.
 Be honest- If something the actor thinks or does, doesn’t seem right to you, let him know.
 Don’t be afraid to criticize.
 There is nothing worse for an actor than to be sure he is on the right track and on the shooting day, to realize that he isn’t.

 Fixing an actor’s work isn’t that hard.
 Make sure he understands the situation and his character’s needs and objectives.
 Also, make sure your directions are clear.
 Don’t say stuff like “Do it again, only much more angry/sad/crazy.”
 When directing actors, you should think about the actions that will describe what the character fills at the moment.
 Read the post on directing actors to understand the workflow with an actor fully.